 My name is Nici Holt Cline (Nici pronounced like Nikki).
-I am a fourth generation Montanan raising a fifth with my childhood crush, my husband.
+I am a fourth generation Montanan raising a fifth with my childhood crush, my husband: Andy Cline.
 I am a small business-owning creative type who dreams big, believes perspective shapes reality and loves life’s lessons.

 I am hopeful, optimistic and grateful.
 I am honest and vulnerable, a wee speck in the wide universe.
 I find the benefit of the doubt to be a lovely, heart-opening place to begin.
 I want to take risks, connect, create, encourage, adventure, make choices that nourish my family values and support my community.
-I like dirt, growing and making food, simplicity, art, friends, martinis, authenticity, running, stretching, seasons and witnessing the magnificence of the world alongside my daughters and husband.
+I like dirt, growing and making food, simplicity, art, friends, martinis, authenticity, running, stretching, seasons and witnessing the magnificence of the world alongside my daughters, husband and pets.

 I sincerely love hearing from you.
 I read every comment and email and do my best to respond.
 I value and find encouragement in the words you choose to share with me.
 Thank you!

 Where do you sell your clothes?
 Do you appliqué other states or countries on shirts?

 I sell my clothes at www.shopgeo.net and in a handful of shops around Montana and the US.
 Click here to see list of retailers.
 I do all states, countries, continents…any geographical silhouette your heart desires!

 Can I find your writing anywhere else?
 Will you write a book?

 Here is a list of my mama digs columns I wrote for mamalode.com for several years.
 Here is a list of press and writing, elsewhere.
 I really want to write a book and am getting closer to pulling the trigger.
 You’ll know about it when it happens!